 The VBFF program is interested in all of the above, and in the discovery of new classes of electronic, photonic and quantum materials that can lead to breakthroughs for DoD capabilities of interest.
-Of particular interest are radically new and transformative concepts, and innovative approaches in unifying theoretical ideas, computational methods, tailored diagnostics, and precise synthesis to address physics and material sciences challenges.
+Of particular interest are radically new and transformative concepts, and innovative approaches in unifying theoretical ideas, computational methods, tailored diagnostics, and precise synthesis to discover and design extraordinary physical properties of materials.

-7. Area 7: Engineered Materials and Structures
+7. Area 7: Material Science